 There’s always a hint of nostalgia at this event, and yesterday was no exception.
 The day before, two industry friends – Steve Jones of Skyview Networks and Mike McVay were named “Giants of Broadcasting.”
 And in fact, both nicely fit the bill.
 And at yesterday’s lunch, the great Erica Farber was presented Radio Ink’s Lifetime Achievement Award.

-At moments like this, honorees thoughtfully look back at their prestigious awards – something you’re supposed to do at moments like this.
+Honorees thoughtfully looked back at their prestigious awards – something you’re supposed to do at moments like this.
 And so when I ran across this blog post, published exactly three years ago, it felt right to make it today’s #TBT Thursday entry.
-The post elecited a lot of comments – and emotions – when it first ran, so I hope the same things happens again.
+The original post elicited a lot of comments – and emotions – when it first ran, so I hope the same things happen again.
 It’s healthy to look back on your career and analyze what you’ve learned along the way.
-If it conjures up a few of those memories for you, than it’s done its job. – FJ
+If it conjures up a few of those memories for you, then it’s done its job. – FJ

 November 2021